|UM SPH Home > Academic Departments & Programs|

 Environmental Health Sciences aims to protect human health from adverse environmental conditions - in particular from harmful practices and harmful exposures in air, water, and food in the workplace, home, and ambient environment.
 The field utilizes multiple approaches in specialty areas of study: Environmental Quality and Health, Industrial Hygiene, Hazardous Substances Management, Human Nutrition, Occupational and Environmental Epidemiology, and Toxicology.

 Epidemiology is concerned with analyzing and describing patterns of occurrence and determinants of diseases in human populations.
-This department includes programs in General Epidemiology, Hospital and Molecular Epidemiology, and International Health.
+This department includes programs in Epidemiology Methods and Applications, Hospital and Molecular Epidemiology, Occupational and Environmental Epidemiology, and International Health.

 Health Behavior and Health Education is concerned with the factors associated with health-related behavior and health status, and develops and evaluates educational activities designed to improve individual and community health and quality of life.